11 Apr Harnessing the Power of Social Media to Raise Fund for an Athlete Foundation

 While social media platforms definitely give you a channel to send your messages, the difficulty lies in being heard.
 With almost everyone promoting their own thing, it’s hard to grab the attention of audiences.

-So, to get you started, Creatitive has listed down some of the most useful tips!
+So, to get you started, Creatitive has listed down some of the most useful tips to help professional athletes!

 It’s tempting to dip your toe in every social media network out there.
 But doing so could spread your efforts too thin.
 Pick two or three social media platforms and focus on building those channels as much as possible.